adrian-pasek-prv/bestbuy-product-catalog/README.md

-# football-leagues-data-pipeline
+# bestbuy-product-catalog
-A data engineering project that fetches football data from www.api-football.com, stores it in Amazon S3, stages it in Snowflake, and models it with DBT to provide a comprehensive data warehouse for football leagues across Europe.
+A data engineering project that fetches data from api.bestbuy.com, stores it in Amazon S3, stages it in Snowflake, and models it with DBT to provide a comprehensive look at BestBuy product catalog.

 ## How to set up infrastructure
 - `terraform plan`